-Decades of mismanagement and 14 years of civil war virtually destroyed Liberia‘s economy.
-The years of war devastated Liberia's human and institutional capacity, demolished the country's physical infrastructure, and fundamentally damaged productive agriculture.
-Real Gross Domestic Product (GDP) declined by almost 66 percent between 1987 and 2005.
-Liberia continues to be one of the world’s poorest countries, ranked 182 out of 187 countries in the 2011 United Nations Development Programme (UNDP) Human Development Index.
+Fourteen years of civil war devastated Liberia's human and institutional capacity, demolished the country's physical infrastructure, and fundamentally damaged productive agriculture.
+Real GDP declined by almost 66 percent between 1987 and 2005, though GDP has risen rapidly in recent years.
+Even so, Liberia continues to be one of the world’s poorest countries.

 As part of the wider reconstruction efforts and in response to the Comprehensive African Agriculture Development Program, the Government of Liberia's cross-sector national Food Security and Nutrition Strategy and Country Investment Plan were approved in September 2010.